ABOUT JIM SHELLEY

 Shelley is a prolific writer, having written, recorded and released more than 500 songs on over forty records, most of them since 1989.
 He played a prominent role in the so-called lo-fi movement of the 1990s and early 2000s.

-Over the last couple of decades, Shelley has performed live sporadically on the East Coast, mostly in or near his home town of Bridgewater, Virginia in the Shenandoah Valley, with various rock bands, including Book Of Proles, The Plague Dogs, The Karl Rove, Fear + Whiskey, and most notably the stylistically diverse Book Of Kills, the "live" version of which featured a series of constantly changing line-ups from 1994 through 2017.
+Over the last couple of decades, Shelley has performed live sporadically on the East Coast, mostly in or near his home town of Bridgewater, Virginia in the Shenandoah Valley, with various rock bands, including Book Of Proles, The Plague Dogs, The Karl Rove, Fear + Whiskey, and most notably the stylistically diverse Book Of Kills, the "live" version of which has featured a number of different line-ups from 1994 through 2023.

 In 2012, Shelley published his autobiography, The Ballad Of Jim Shelley: My Life As A Failed Rock Star.